I’ve had several roomates through out my life.

 It’s just not done at English unis and I can’t comprehend it at all.
 It just seems a ridiculous concept for adults.
 How did it even come around that college students didn’t need the most basic of privacy?
 Even prisoners have their own cells.

 I don’t understand how the most basic of things would function.
 What if one was a night owl and one wakes up really early?
 What if one person wants to just hang out with their partner?
 What if one is really messy and one’s obsessively neat?

 I’ve had a wide range of roommates – ones I liked, ones I couldn’t stand, and ones who were outright weird.
-But I think it depends on two peoples’ personalities and how often the two of you are home together.posted 12 months ago
+But I think it depends on two peoples’ personalities and how often the two of you are home together.posted almost 4 years ago